haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Step 1: Installing MATLAB & Python and downloading sample files

-### Download code via git clone (from terminal) -- probably port this into an FI or Princeton git repo
+### Download code via git clone (from terminal) -- TODO: probably make this into an FI or Princeton git repo
 git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter

 ### Install Python 3.9, if not installed.